esaude/esaude-emr-poc/README.md

 # prototypes-poc

 This project is a UI prototype of the EMR POC system.
-I uses data from mock services and keeps saved date in the temp memory.
+It uses data from mock services and keeps saved date in the temp memory.
-This system must be used for survey and design of the UI.
+This system is intended for survey and design of the POC UI.

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.0.